Snowflake and Great Beginnings are very popular climbs. On a nice day, get out really early if you want them!

 The attached pictures, if you click on them, will provide more details about the crag and some of the routes on it.

-An excellent resource for the area is Eric Horst’s Rock Climbing Virginia, West Virginia, and Maryland.
+.
 The section on Great Falls provides one-sentence overviews of the routes.
 There are also photos, taken either from a boat or from the Maryland side, of the crags, and the photos have useful diagrams showing the locations and directions of the routes.
 The guide leaves the step-by-step concerns, and the fun, to you.

-Even better is the PATC Climbers' Guide, which focuses just on the Great Falls area.
+, which focuses just on the Great Falls area.

 Locals will know their own best ways.
 For others, though, these directions are easiest to follow:

 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 There are two large parking lots after the entrance station, but you should make an immediate right instead and go into the "lower lot" popular with climbers and kayakers.

 Relatively easy Class 3/4 descents are possible from either end of the crag.
 An even easier approach is a bit farther downstream at the downstream end of the Romeo’s Ladder crag.

 The park is open from 7 A.M. until dark every day except Christmas.
 There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
 Annual and interagency passes are also available (the latter costs $80).

 The area is popular and can be quite crowded, especially on weekends spring through fall.
 Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
-Don’t be surprised to see a climber smoking a cigarette or yakking on a cell phone about his new BMW or his stock portfolio as he waits his turn.
-So if you prefer a little communion with your climbing, try going on a weekday or in winter (but be aware that mornings, when the Virginia side of the Great Falls area gets plenty of sun, are often in the 20’s F or lower in winter, not great for climbing).
+Since Seclusion is one of the most popular crags, try going on a weekday or in winter if you want quieter climbing.

 The park is home to copperheads.
 It’s unlikely that they hang out in holds on the cliffs themselves, but be aware.
 The danger, though slim, is greatest near the clifftops, where there are more places for snakes to be.